grace84/MOSAIC/README.md

 ## About
 MOSAIC (Mutation Organizing through Synergistic Analysis of Integrated Clinical data), an innovative pipeline that incorporates both genome sequencing and clinical data to group SARS-CoV-2 mutations that share similar relationship with clinical features.
-The pipeline is shown below
+The MOSAIC pipeline is shown below.

 <p align="center">
   <img src="./Figures/Pipeline_cleaned.png" alt="MOSAIC" />